open-starlab/TrackID3x3/README.md

 ![Drone](videos/gif/Drone.gif)
 <!-- GIF EMBEDS END -->

-## TrackID task
+## Track-ID task
-This task is the Game State Reconstruction task for fixed camera video.
+This task is the Game State Reconstruction task for fixed camera videos, manually performing the subtask of court localization.

 <!-- GIF EMBEDS START -->
 ![Indoor_minimap_drawn](videos/gif/Indoor_minimap_drawn.gif)
 ![Outdoor](videos/gif/Outdoor_minimap_drawn.gif)
 <!-- GIF EMBEDS END -->

-## 📖 Citation
+## Citation

 If you use this repository for your research or wish to refer to our contributions, please cite the following paper: